joshuamccluskey/taskmaster/README.md

 - Add a homepage: As a user I want to be able to see my tasks on the homepage with buttons to add and see all tasks
 - Add a task: As a user I want to be able to add a task and see its been submitted.
 - Add Task Title and Description: As a user I want to be able to add the task title and description.
-- Taks page only contains an image no function
+- Task page only contains an image no function

 ### Work Time